microsoft/aroworkshop/_entries/03-07 networking.md

 ### Networking

 Click on *Networking* in the left menu.
+Review the networking configuration.

+{% collapsible %}

 The right tile titled "Hostname Lookup" illustrates how the service name created for a pod can be used to translate into an internal ClusterIP address.
 Enter the name of the microservice following the format of `my-svc.my-namespace.svc.cluster.local` which we created in our `ostoy-microservice.yaml` which can be seen here: